carpentries/instructor-training/_extras/guide.md

 ## Live Coding Demo Videos

+Note on closed captioning: Sometimes audio in the room can be poor.
+Two suggestions for improving accessibility are to have students watch it on their own laptops and to turn on closed captioning by pressing the `cc` button at the bottom of the video.

 **[Part 1][live-coding-bad]: how not to do it**

 *   Instructor ignores a red sticky clearly visible on a learner's laptop.